phase/o/README.md

-# fifth
+# O
 A language based off Forth and GolfScript.

-All documentation for the language is on [Esolangs](http://esolangs.org/wiki/Fifth)!
+All documentation for the language is on [Esolangs](http://esolangs.org/wiki/O)!